Flexway Tablespace-Engine vs. MySQL vs. MariaDB vs. AWS Aurora (MySQL compatible)

 Once the Aurora instance is created, it is necessary to collect both the Reader and the Writerendpoints in order to be able to connect them with the client applications.

-If you followed the order of the technologies presented here, Aurora being based on MariaDB, the client dedicated installations can be retained and thus reused.
+If you followed the order of the technologies presented here, Aurora being based on MariaDB, the client dedicated installation can be retained and thus reused.

-Since RDS doesn't allow access to the underlying system, the files must be uploaded from client application, which intrinsically has a slight impact on the measurements.
+Since RDS doesn't allow access to the underlying system, the files must be uploaded from client application.

-So, once MariaDB Client is installed, it is recommended to ensure that the server allows local file upload:
+It is therefore recommended to ensure that the server allows local file upload:

 # Connect server instance